How to create a Social Media Marketing strategy from Scratch

 Sharing great content is essential, of course, but it’s equally important to have a plan in place for when you’ll share content to get the maximum impact.
 Your social media content calendar also needs to account for the time you’ll spend interacting with the audience (although you need to allow for some spontaneous engagement as well).

-- 50 percent of content will drive traffic back to your blog
+1. 50 percent of content will drive traffic back to your Business blog – that is provide More Information/Knowledge about your specific Niche.

-- 20 percent of content will support enterprise goals (selling, lead generation, etc.)
+3.20 percent of content will support your company promotion goals (selling, lead generation, etc.)

-- 5 percent of content will be about HR and company culture
+4.5 percent of content will be about Human Resources(HR) and company culture

-Contact Us If you need help With Social media Marketing OR FB Ads Management Services.
+Contact Digitallydiv Agency If you need help With Social media Marketing OR FB Ads Management Services.